Kotlin/kotlinx.serialization/docs/serializers.md

 <!--- TEST -->

-### Specifying serializer globally using typealias
+### Specifying a serializer globally using a typealias

 kotlinx.serialization tends to be the always-explicit framework when it comes to serialization strategies: normally, they should be explicitly mentioned in `@Serializable` annotation.
 Therefore, we do not provide any kind of global serializer